-In 2014 on a beautiful May day, our founder Will Thomson decided he wanted to play some baseball.
+In 2014 on a beautiful May day, Cobra founder Will Thomson decided he wanted to play some baseball.
 In his own words, Will describes his inspiration as follows:

 Will actually bought two bats, catcher’s gear, a bucket (named Byron), a baker’s dozen of baseballs, and a couple cases of beer.
-The people who came out that first day did not come because of potential games or glory – they came out for the love of the game (and, let’s be honest, the beer).
-At that time, the idea to form a legitimate team had not even been entertained, we met on Sundays for good times, Sunday Sandlots, and a couple beers.
+The people who came out that first day did not come out for games or glory – they came out for the love of baseball (and, to be honest, the beer).
+At that time, the idea to form a legitimate team had not even been entertained, players met on Sundays for good times, Sunday Sandlots, and a couple beers.
 Will had no idea that his fondness towards baseball and willingness to get out there would eventually result in the Cap City Cobras.

-Then on one fateful day, a member of the East Austin Jardineros’ front office walked into Will’s workplace for a cocktail or two, and proceeded to inform him that there were actually two sandlot teams, the East Austin Jardineros and Texas Playboys.
-The Jardineros were gracious enough to scrimmage and have mashups with our crew of misfits – denim cutoffs, chain wallets, and all.
+Then on one fateful day, a member of the East Austin Jardineros’ front office walked into Will’s workplace, The Grackle, for a cocktail or two, and proceeded to inform him that Austin had two sandlot teams, the East Austin Jardineros and Texas Playboys.
+The Jardineros were gracious enough to scrimmage and have a couple mashups with our crew of misfits – denim cutoffs, chain wallets, and all.
 It is safe to say that Cobras would not be here without the Jardineros’ help and guidance.
-At this time we were known as Arena Domingo (aka Sunday Sandlot), but this became confusing as we often played on Sunday.
-So we set out to find a new name.
-Around the time (aka July of 2015) that the search for our new name began, the Austin Cobra emerged and in his spirit Capital City Cobras were born.
+At this time the Cobras were known as Arena Domingo (aka Sunday Sandlot), but this became confusing as the squad often played on Sunday.
+So the team set out to find a new name.
+Around the time (aka July of 2015) the search for the new name began, the Austin Cobra emerged and in his spirit the Capital “Cap” City Cobras were born.

-Finally on July 10th, 2015 still under the name of “Sunday Sandlot” we had our first official game against the East Austin Jardineros at Govalle the Proper.
+Finally on July 10th, 2015 still under the name of Arena Domingo, the team had their first official game against the East Austin Jardineros at Govalle the Good.
 Playing about once a month for the remainder of the 2015 season, we did not record a win, but did secure a beer sponsor (PRIORITIES).
-During this season, Will laid out the team’s 3-part philosophical approach: 1) Show Up; 2) Play Well; and 3) Have Fun.
+During this inaugural season, Will laid out the team’s 3-part philosophical approach: 1) Show Up; 2) Play Well; and 3) Have Fun.
 Our poor play, and winless record, did nothing to deter our spirits.
-In fact, we were more excited than ever to be emerging as Austin's next sandlot team.
+In fact, we were more excited than ever to be emerging as Austin's third sandlot team.

-Riding high from 2016’s successes, the Cobras solidified their brand and committed to the Cobra C and our beloved black and white.
-We developed a partnership with a favorite local water hole, The Workhorse Bar, and changed our beer sponsor to the Big Bend Brewing Company.
+Riding high from 2016’s successes, the Cobras solidified their brand and committed to the Cobra C and the beloved black and white.
+The team developed a partnership with a couple favorite, local watering holes, Workhorse Bar and Backlot, and changed our beer sponsor to the Big Bend Brewing Company.
 Furthermore, we began to play much better baseball.
-2016 saw our first legitimate win streak, and we finished the season with a 10-5 record.
+2017 saw our first legitimate win streak, and we finished the season with a 10-5 record.
 This was quite the accomplishment, considering the Cobras’ history of losing.
-However, tragedy stuck when our founder left the team. he didn't die or anything, he just moved away from Austin.
+However, tragedy stuck when our founder, Will, left the team. he did not die or anything, he just moved away from Austin.
 Upon his departure, team captain, Seth Kessler, bought the team for $37.00, and immediately named Thomas Wesley King to assistant manager.
-While Will's departure was a bitter pill to swallow, he had set the Cobras up for success, and the team answered the call.
-2017 was the Cobras best season – both on and off the field.
+While Will's departure was a bitter pill, he had set the Cobras up for success, and the team answered the call.
+2017 was, at that point, the Cobras best season – both on and off the field.

-Tired of their beloved practice field’s condition, which resembled a pasture more than a baseball field, the Cobras decided to dedicate some blood, sweat, tears, and dirt to team up with community partners and renovate the field using Cobra cash (our own funds).
-We built a batter's box and a mound, installed bases, and built sliding pits.
-We are pumped to start 2018 season, and cannot wait to get in between the white lines.
+Prior to the 2018 season, the team renovated their beloved practice field.
+Prior to these renovations, the field was more like a pasture than a baseball field. the Cobras, along with some community partners, donated some blood, sweat, tears, dirt, and Cobra Cash (our own funds) to built a batter's box and a mound, installed bases, and built sliding pits.
+2018 was already off to a banner start, and the team could not wait to get in between the white lines.